takluyver/blog/posts/astsearch-code-searching-that-knows-about-code.rst

 Besides the command line interface, you can also use ASTsearch as a Python module (``import astsearch``).
-It's possible to define complex search patterns in Python code that can't be written at the command line.
-Documentation is coming soon.
+It's possible to define complex search patterns in Python code that can't be written at the command line. `See the docs
+<http://astsearch.readthedocs.org/en/latest/api.html>`_ for some more details.

 What's the catch?
 -----------------